 Groovy Nate will give two performances at LCNV’s Reading: A Family Affair; the first performance begins at 10AM, and the second will take place at 10:45 AM.
 Adults and children get ready to explore various musical genres such as Reggae and Hip Hop.
 Come prepared to laugh and play together, and be inspired to bring music and imagination into your everyday lives.

-Tags: alumni, AmeriCorps, americorps partners, BAL Tutoring, Basic Adult Literacy, break instruction, break instruction into separate, community, discrete segments, ESOL Tutoring, LCNV, lcnv learners, learning differences, learning disabilities, lesson plans, Library, literacy, literacy council, Loudon Literacy, Minimize distractions, pace student, pace your student and yourself, student stories, students, teaching, teaching strategies, tutoring, tutoring strategies, Writing
+Tags: alumni, AmeriCorps, americorps partners, BAL Tutoring, Basic Adult Literacy, break instruction, break instruction into separate, community, discrete segments, ESOL Tutoring, LCNV, lcnv learners, learning differences, learning disabilities, lesson plans, Library, literacy, literacy council, Loudon Literacy, Minimize distractions, pace student, pace your student and yourself, students, teaching, teaching strategies, tutoring, tutoring strategies, Writing

 One of the most common concerns of tutors is that their student has a learning disability.
 At the Literacy Council of Northern Virginia we use the term learning difference, because we are not equipped to diagnose nor take financial responsibility for testing that would be required under federal law with the term learning disability.
 LCNV accepts students regardless of any kind of disability they may choose to disclose, and tries to meet the needs of all beginning readers and writers.
 Yet, LCNV does not provide any screening or diagnoses; tutors are not in the position to diagnose or suggest any labels.
 Still, if you suspect that your student may be struggling beyond what you would consider typical growing pains, please consider some of these struggles and solutions.